 Right down to the number of words you should change so you can produce a novel that matches the standards of the most successful in your genre.

 Better yet?
 You can fix it in real time, right there in the editor, and watch your writing improve before your very eyes.

 Now that’s something you’ll find is worth repeating!

 Fancy having your very own dedicated line editor and genre advisor to hand?
-Then give AutoCrit a try today by clicking here.
+Then get started with AutoCrit for free by clicking here.